 Reduce.
 This is obviously where the most work is to be done and is of the highest priority.
 There are so many ways that waste excess can be reduced in the first place.
 Inventory can be handled better.
 Stores can use food on the shelves that is not perfectly aesthetically pleasing in the deli or a restaurant if they have one.
 If they have a juice bar they can use the bruised apples or the crooked carrots there for example.
 Food nearing the date on the package can be marked down for quick sale.
 Food can be sold to resale stores that carry food that is past its date.
 More importantly than anything grocery stores can abolish strict cosmetic standards and sell food based on its nutritional value, not its looks.

 Feed people in need.
 All excess food that is still edible for people should be donated to non-profits.
 Grocery stores (as well as restaurants, caterers, etc.) are protected by the Good Samaritan Food Act and encouraged to donate their excess food.
 Not only that but not a single lawsuit has ever been made against a business that donated food to a non-profit according to a 2013 University of Arkansas study.
 There are thousands of food rescue programs that will go to the store and pick the food up.
 Examples include City Harvest, Feeding America, and The Food Recovery Network.

-Feed livestock.
+Feed animals.
 If the food is not edible by humans than the food should be fed to livestock.
 This can turn the spoiled food into delicious and nutritious food.
-I don’t actually eat meat or animal products myself but from an environmental standpoint raising pigs on wasted food is far greater than feeding them virgin crops and letting the food go to the landfill.
+From an environmental standpoint, raising pigs on wasted food is far better than feeding the pigs virgin crops and letting the wasted food go to the landfill.